-This persistent deterioration of the goods balance has been financed by - besides the surplus of the services account (Figure 5.18), which mainly originates from inflows related to tourism and merchant shipping - foreign inflows in both Greek government bonds, as well as into the stocks of Greece companies, at least until the start of the present financial turmoil.
+As a matter of fact the Greek current account deficit has so far been of a magnitude that has never been seen in any country without the subsequent emergence of serious consequences.
+In the case of Greece, mainly originates from inflows related to tourism and merchant shipping - foreign inflows in both Greek government bonds, as well as into the stocks of Greece companies, at least until the start of the present financial turmoil.
 However it should be noted that these inflows were rarely FDIs.
 FDIs over the past three years were rather negligible, with the exception of 2006, when controlling stakes in some major Greek companies were sold to foreign shareholders (Figure 5.19), and thus registered as FDIs.